csev/dj4e/assn/dj4e_ads2.md

 And they are fun.

-(1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in in your application and elsewhere with gravatar enabled apps.
+(1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in to your application and elsewhere with gravatar enabled apps.
 The gravatar can be anything you like - it does not have to be a picture of you.
 The gravatar is associated with an email address so make sure to give an email address to the user you create with `createsuperuser`.